mvimercati/vps-no-dhcp/README.md

 6. If you notice some lines before there is a piece of code that fills the _data_format_ structure, which is passed to _dataBatchSend_ function.
 This structure contains all the validated inputs present on the web form, all validated by the above code, such as DHCP Start/End IP, Subnet mask...
 You can also notice _settingsLanDHCP_ and _settingsLanDHCP_guest_

-   You can go to the JS console to inspect that structure.
+   You can go use the JS console to inspect that structure.
 Well, actually it's an array of objects.
 For example you can inspect the content of some elements using the _alert_ function, equivalent to old glory _printf_ :)

   ![](VPS7.PNG)